 The island, which is highly protected, is packed with incredible biking and hiking trails that offer splendid coastal views.
 The park is open from April until the end of October, and visitors can stay at the very basic hostel in the white village of Cala d’Oliva.

 The trails of Asinara are all well marked and the terrain is good.
-All visitors are given a map to follow the trails, but if you want to make the most of the island, you may join a guided hike.
+All visitors are given a map to follow the trails.

 Long distance hiking in Sardinia

 When it comes to long distance hiking in Sardinia, I believe nothing beats Selvaggio Blu.
 This is a challenging 7 day and 45 km hike along the east coast of the island, on a trail that goes through forests, along ravines and cliffs, and typically follows the trails of goatherds.
 Some parts also require rock climbing.